Advanced examples#

 Logical quantum circuits for quantum algorithms are hardware agnostic.
 Usually an all-to-all qubit connectivity is assumed while most current hardware only allows the execution of two-qubit gates on a restricted subset of qubit pairs.
 Moreover, quantum devices are restricted to executing a subset of gates, referred to as native.
 This means that, in order to execute circuits on a real quantum chip, they must be transformed into an equivalent, hardware specific, circuit.
 The transformation of the circuit is carried out by the transpiler through the resolution of two key steps: connectivity matching and native gates decomposition.
 In order to execute a gate between two qubits that are not directly connected SWAP gates are required.
 This procedure is called routing.
 As on NISQ devices two-qubit gates are a large source of noise, this procedure generates an overall noisier circuit.
 Therefore, the goal of an efficient routing algorithm is to minimize the number of SWAP gates introduced.
 An important step to ease the connectivity problem, is finding anoptimal initial mapping between logical and physical qubits.
 This step is called placement.
 The native gates decomposition in the transpiling procedure is performed by the unroller.
 An optimal decomposition uses the least amount of two-qubit native gates.
 It is also possible to reduce the number of gates of the resulting circuit by exploiting commutation relations, KAK decomposition or machine learning techniques.
 Qibo implements a built-in transpiler with customizable options for each step.
 The main algorithms that can be used at each transpiler step are reported below with a short description.

-The initial placement can be found with one of the following procedures: - Trivial: logical-physical qubit mapping is an identity. - Custom: custom logical-physical qubit mapping. - Random greedy: the best mapping is found within a set of random layouts based on a greedy policy. - Subgraph isomorphism: the initial mapping is the one that guarantees the execution of most gates at the beginning of the circuit without introducing any SWAP. - Reverse traversal: this technique uses one or more reverse routing passes to find an optimal mapping by starting from a trivial layout.
+The initial placement can be found with one of the following procedures: - Random greedy: the best mapping is found within a set of random layouts based on a greedy policy. - Subgraph isomorphism: the initial mapping is the one that guarantees the execution of most gates at the beginning of the circuit without introducing any SWAP. - Reverse traversal: this technique uses one or more reverse routing passes to find an optimal mapping by starting from a trivial layout.

 The routing problem can be solved with the following algorithms: - Shortest paths: when unconnected logical qubits have to interact, they are moved on the chip on the shortest path connecting them.
 When multiple shortest paths are present, the one that also matches the largest number of the following two-qubit gates is chosen. - Sabre: this heuristic routing technique uses a customizable cost function to add SWAP gates that reduce the distance between unconnected qubits involved in two-qubit gates.